Numerical study of the Kadomtsev--Petviashvili equation and dispersive shock waves: Introduction

-with $E(m)$ and $K(m)$ the complete elliptic integrals of the second and first kind respectively with modulus $m=\dfrac{\beta_2-\beta_3}{\beta_1-\beta_3}$.
-Our final form of the equations is slightly different from the one obtained in \cite{Biondini}.
-We set up the Cauchy problem for the Whitham modulation equations.
-We show that the Whitham system near the solitonic front is not hyperbolic.
-Then we obtain, using the averaging over Lagrangian density, the modulation of the soliton parameters, which consists of three equations for three dependent variables.
+We obtain, using the averaging over Lagrangian density, the modulation of the soliton parameters.
 These equations are elliptic for KPI and therefore they are expected to develop a point of elliptic umbilic catastrophe as for the semiclassical limit of the focusing nonlinear Schr\"odinger (NLS) equation \cite{DGK}.
-In the NLS case a train of Peregrine breathers is formed \cite{Bertola_Tovbis} that is in amplitude three times the value of the solution at the point of elliptic umbilici catastrophe.
+In the NLS case a train of Peregrine breathers is generically formed \cite{Bertola_Tovbis} that is in amplitude three times the value of the solution at the point of elliptic umbilic catastrophe.
 Furthermore the position of the breathers scales in $\epsilon$ with the power $4/5$.
-The soliton front of the dispersive shock waves for KPI is known to be unstable and breaks into a lattice of lumps and the distance among the lumps scales with $\epsilon$, see Fig.~\ref{soliton_lattice}
+The soliton front of the dispersive shock waves for KPI breaks into a lattice of lumps and the distance among the lumps scales with $\epsilon$, see Fig.~\ref{soliton_lattice}

 The amplitude of the first lump that appears is proportional to the initial data and, for the specific initial data considered, it is about ten times the maximal amplitude of the initial data.
+The amplitude of the lump decreases (numerically) with time, without producing any radiation as in \cite{Minzoni}.
 Finally we study the dependence on $\epsilon$ of the position and the time of formation of the first lump and we find a scaling exponent that is compatible with the value $4/5$ as in the NLS case.